-Many of the faculty in our Department advise graduate students enrolled in UT Southwestern's Medical Physics Track.
-Our faculty are interested in the following research topics: Cloud and GPU-based high-performance computing in medical physics and imaging, automatic radiotherapy treatment planning, image-guided radiotherapy, 3-D/4-D and low-dose and dynamic cone beam computed tomography, Monte Carlo simulation, and tumor tracking and motion compensation in real time.
+Biomedical Engineering (BME) Graduate Program - Medical Physics Track: Many of the faculty in our department advise graduate students enrolled in this track.
+Our faculty are interested in the following research topics: cloud and GPU-based high-performance computing in medical physics and imaging, automatic radiotherapy treatment planning, image-guided radiotherapy, 3-D/4-D and low-dose and dynamic cone beam computed tomography, Monte Carlo simulation, and tumor tracking and motion compensation in real time.

-PEIM (Program for Excellence in Intelligence Medicine) and MAIA (Medical Artificial Intelligence and Automation) were established by Steve Jiang, Ph.D. to solve clinical and biomedical research problems using artificial intelligence (AI) technology.
+PEIM and MAIA: PEIM (Program for Excellence in Intelligence Medicine) and MAIA (Medical Artificial Intelligence and Automation) were established by Steve Jiang, Ph.D., to solve clinical and biomedical research problems using artificial intelligence (AI) technology.
 The MAIA Lab develops and applies innovative AI tools to improve aspects of cancer radiation therapy.
 PEIM serves as a collaborative education resource to promote AI research in precision medicine, diagnosis, medical error detection, quality assurance, as well as other related fields.

 This highly sought-after program is prominent within the radiation oncology community.
 Professionals in this field looking to implement an efficient practice of stereotactic body radiation therapy at their facilities are encouraged to attend.
 During this two-day CME course, ample knowledge and guidelines are presented so that a sustainable and successful SBRT treatment practice can be developed.